angular/angular/aio/content/tutorial/first-app/first-app-lesson-01.md

 1. In a web browser on your development computer, open `http://localhost:4200`.
 1. Confirm that the default web site appears in the browser.
-1. You can leave `ng serve` running for as you complete the next steps.
+1. You can leave `ng serve` running as you complete the next steps.

 ### Step 2 - Review the files in the project